bodrick/awesome/README.md

 *   [ubershmekel/default-scrollbar](https://github.com/ubershmekel/default-scrollbar) - Fix the sites that try to change your scrollbar by deleting the scrollbar CSS rules every few seconds
 *   [tonystark93/crx-download](https://github.com/tonystark93/crx-download) - Download CRX files as zip or directly.
 *   [jimschubert/NewTab-Redirect](https://github.com/jimschubert/NewTab-Redirect) - NewTab Redirect! is an extension for Google Chrome which allows the user to replace the page displayed when creating a new tab.
-*   [revenz/Fenrus](https://github.com/revenz/Fenrus) - A personal home page for quick access to all your personal apps/sites.
 *   [Smashing/smashing](https://github.com/Smashing/smashing) - The exceptionally handsome dashboard framework in Ruby and Coffeescript.
 *   [badges/shields](https://github.com/badges/shields) - Concise, consistent, and legible badges in SVG and raster format
 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.